Extremal subsets in geodesically complete spaces with curvature bounded above: Introduction

 \begin{dfn} Let $X$ be a GCBA space and $E$ a closed subset.
 We say that $E$ is \textit{extremal} if it satisfies the following condition: \begin{enumerate} \item[(E)] any point of $E$ has a neighborhood $U$ in $X$ (contained in some tiny ball) such that if $p\in U\cap E$ is a local minimum point of $\dist_q|_E$, where $q\in U\setminus E$, then $p$ is a critical point of $\dist_q$, i.e., $\min\overline{|q'_p\cdot|}\ge\pi/2$. \end{enumerate} \end{dfn}

-Here $\overline{|\ ,\ |}$ denotes the antipodal distance on the space of directions and $q'_p$ denotes the direction of the unique shortest path from $p$ to $q$ (see Section \ref{sec:pre} for notation and terminology).
-The condition $\min\overline{|q'_p\cdot|}\ge\pi/2$ means that for any direction $\xi$ at $p$ there exists an antipode of $q'_p$ with distance $\ge\pi/2$ from $\xi$.
-The above definition is almost the same as in the CBB case, except for the criticality of distance functions, which is defined by $\max|q'_p\cdot|\le\pi/2$ instead.
+Here a tiny ball is a convex ball where triangle comparison holds.
+The notation $\overline{|\ ,\ |}$ denotes the antipodal distance on the space of directions and $q'_p$ denotes the direction of the unique shortest path from $p$ to $q$.
+See Section \ref{sec:pre} for more details.
+The condition $\min\overline{|q'_p\cdot|}\ge\pi/2$ means that for any direction $\xi$ at $p$ there exists an antipode of $q'_p$ making an angle $\ge\pi/2$ with $\xi$.
+The above definition is almost the same as the CBB one, except for the definition of a critical point: a CBB critical point is defined by $\max|Q'_p\cdot|\le\pi/2$, where $Q'_p$ denotes the set of all directions of shortest paths from $p$ to $q$.

 We give some examples (see Section \ref{sec:ex} for details).
-Let $\Sigma$ be a compact GCAT($1$) space, that is, a compact, geodesically complete CAT($1$) space.
-Then the vertex of the Euclidean cone over the scaled space $\lambda\Sigma$, where $\lambda\ge3/2$, is a one-point extremal subset, i.e., an extremal point (Proposition \ref{prop:ver}).
-Another basic example comes from Reshetnyak's gluing theorem: one can glue two GCBA spaces along their isometric convex subsets to obtain a new GCBA space.
-Under a reasonable assumption, the convex subset and its boundary are extremal subsets in the glued space (Proposition \ref{prop:conv'}).
-In particular, any convex subset in a GCBA space and its boundary can be regarded as extremal subsets in the doubled space (Proposition \ref{prop:conv}).
-The union of the measure-theoretic strata of Lytchak-Nagano \cite{LN:geod} is also extremal if it is closed (Proposition \ref{prop:str}).
+Let $\Sigma$ be a compact GCAT($1$) space, i.e., a compact, geodesically complete CAT($1$) space.
+Consider the Euclidean cone over the rescaled space $\lambda\Sigma$, where $\lambda\ge3/2$.
+Then its vertex is an extremal point, that is, a one-point extremal subset (Proposition \ref{prop:ver}).
+Another basic example comes from Reshetnyak's gluing theorem (\cite{R}): one can glue two GCBA spaces along their isometric convex subsets to obtain a new GCBA space.
+Under a reasonable assumption, the convex subset, and also its complement and boundary are extremal subsets in the glued space (Proposition \ref{prop:conv'}).
+In particular, any convex subset in a GCBA space, and its complement and boundary are extremal subsets in the doubled space (Proposition \ref{prop:conv}).
+The union of the measure-theoretic strata of Lytchak-Nagano \cite{LN:geod} is extremal if it is closed (Proposition \ref{prop:str}).

-We are especially interested in the relation between topological and metric singularities.
+We are especially interested in the relationship between metric singularities and topological singularities.
 Recall that any non-manifold point of a CBA homology manifold is isolated (\cite[Theorem 1.2]{LN:top}).
 We show that such an isolated topological singularity of a GCBA space is an extremal point (Proposition \ref{prop:pt}).
 More generally, we prove the following theorem.

 \begin{thm} Let $X$ be a GCBA space and fix a positive integer $k$.
-Let $X^k_{\hom}$ denote the set of points whose spaces of directions are homotopy equivalent to $\mathbb S^{k-1}$.
+Let $X^k_{\hom}$ denote the set of points in $X$ whose spaces of directions are homotopy equivalent to $\mathbb S^{k-1}$.
 If $X^k_{\hom}$ is open, then its complement is an extremal subset of $X$. \end{thm}